 Inventory.
 The pre-feature program for digital on-screen advertising is generally 20 to 30 minutes long, and the founding members have agreed to use commercially reasonable efforts to open their auditoriums to customers at least 20 minutes prior to the advertised show time.
 Lobby entertainment network advertising is displayed in a repeating loop.
 With respect to lobby promotions, there is an inventory of lobby promotions that are pre-approved by the founding members.
 Additional lobby promotions may be added to the pre-approved inventory upon consent by NCM LLC and the founding member.
-For Fathom Events (except Sunday church worship services, which require approval), the ESA also establishes pre-approved periods when such events may be exhibited in applicable theatres, specifically on Monday through Thursday evenings for digital programming events and Monday through Thursday from 6:00 a.m. to 6:00 p.m. for meetings, in both cases except during specified peak holiday periods.
+The ESA also establishes pre-approved periods when such events may be exhibited in applicable theatres, specifically on Monday through Thursday evenings for digital programming events and Monday through Thursday from 6:00 a.m. to 6:00 p.m. for meetings, in both cases except during specified peak holiday periods.
 Fathom Consumer events may be exhibited and Fathom Business events may be conducted at other times upon consent by NCM LLC and the founding member.

 Payments.
 In consideration for NCM LLC's access to NCM LLC's founding members' theatre attendees for on-screen advertising and use of off-screen locations within the founding members' theatres for the lobby entertainment network and lobby promotions, the founding members receive a monthly theatre access fee under the ESAs.
 The theatre access fee is composed of a fixed payment per patron and a fixed payment per digital screen, which will be adjusted for any advertising exhibited by some, but not all, theatres or founding members because of content objections or technical capacity.
 The payment per theatre patron will increase by 8% every five years with the first such increase taking effect after the end of fiscal 2011 and the payment per digital screen increases annually by 5%, beginning after the end of fiscal 2007.
-In 2010, the theatre access fee aggregate payments to the founding members totaled \$52.6 million.
+In 2012, the theatre access fee aggregate payments to the founding members totaled \$64.5 million.
 The theatre access fee paid in the aggregate to all founding members cannot be less than 12% of NCM LLC's aggregate advertising revenue (as defined in the ESA), or it will be adjusted upward to reach this minimum payment.
 Beginning on October 1, 2010, the theatre access fee paid to the members of NCM LLC included an additional fee for digital cinema systems connected to our advertising network pursuant to an amendment of the ESAs entered into during 2010.
-These new systems will not only provide higher quality 2D images, they will also expand our capability to provide 3D advertising and 3D live and prerecorded Fathom events.
-It is expected that over the next 24 to 36 months the vast majority of our founding member screens will be equipped with the new digital cinema equipment.
+These new systems will not only provide higher quality 2D images, they will also expand our capability to provide 3D advertising and 3D live and pre-recorded Fathom events.

 In consideration for the exhibition of Fathom Consumer events, the founding members retain 15% of the revenue from ticket sales, net of taxes and refunds and 100% of the concession sales.
 NCM LLC distributes a total of 15% of the net revenue received from any promotional fee for a Fathom Consumer event to the founding members that participated in such Fathom Consumer event, allocated based upon the number of tickets sold.
 Revenue from Fathom Business events is shared based on the type of event.
-On November 5, 2008, NCM LLC and the founding members agreed to an amendment of the ESA that, among other things, provides the founding members with the flexibility to book digital programming directly with major studios and provides NCM LLC a payment of a percentage of the ticket revenue associated with the event.
-In 2010, NCM LLC received approximately \$135,000 for these digital programming events.
+On November 5, 2008, NCM LLC and the founding members agreed to an amendment of the ESA that, among other things, provides the founding members with the flexibility to book digital programming directly with major studios and provides NCM LLC a payment of a percentage of the ticket revenue associated with the event, however there were no such events in 2012[is this a true statement?].